Currently reading: Aalto Leaders' Insight: "As An Industry, We Must Become More Transparent about Our Environmental Impact"

 "As An Industry, We Must Become More Transparent about Our Environmental Impact"

-Calculating the environmental impact of the process industry also benefits business, as long as the calculations are accurate enough and performed with the right tools, remark Antti Roine and Markus A. Reuter, trainers in the Certificate in Advanced LCA Simulation program.
+Calculating the environmental impact of the process industry also benefits business, as long as the calculations are accurate enough and performed with the right tools, remark Antti Roine and Markus A. Reuter.

 Heidi Hammarsten, 11.10.2023